AviaJae/simpley/README.md

 <br>

 ### **What It Does**
 Simpley Makes All The Handlers You Need For Your Discord Bot.
-Just By Entering Some Inputs, You Can Create A Cusom Bot With All The Handlers You Need!
+Just By Entering Some Inputs, You Can Create A Custom Bot With All The Handlers You Need!

 <br>